Walter Tirel: Possible conspiracy by Henry

 Due to the striking nature of William's death, it has evoked various conspiracy theories and hypotheses.

 At the time, William's death was accepted as an accident, but it has been suggested that it was an assassination.
 It has been long suggested that Tirel, who allegedly killed William, was acting under orders from William's younger brother Henry.
 Henry was a member of the hunting party, and the resultant circumstances were very favourable to Henry.
-Three days after his older brother's death, on 5 August, Henry was coronated.
+Three days after his older brother's death, on 5 August, Henry was crowned.
 Poole suggests that Henry may have used Tirel to ascend to the throne, pointing out that once Henry became king, he treated the family of Clare with favour.
 In contrast, Hollister states that Henry's prompt leave of the forest to go secure his estates does not suggest a conspiracy.

 On the subsequent hunt, the party spread out as they chased their prey, and William, in the company of Tirel, became separated from the others.
 It was the last time that William was seen alive.

 William's older brother and also his nephew were also killed in the New Forest.
 According to legend, Tirel washed his hands of the king's blood in Ocknell Pond, and thus every year the pond turns red.
 It is also legend that a great black dog called Tirel’s Hound can be seen in the forest as an omen of death.

 Tirel fled to his lordship in France, an action which has been viewed by historians as an admission of guilt.
 However, at the time hunting was unsafe and not well-managed, and accidents were not uncommon.
 Additionally, fratricide was considered particularly ungodly and heinous, and even rumours would have undermined Henry’s right to rule.
 Whether or not Tirel was responsible for the king's death, the accusation alone would have been dangerous to him.

 Tirel's hunting party companions also fled to secure their estates, once they heard of the king's death.

-The highly unlikely theories that William's killing was premeditated by a cult related to witchcraft has also emerged.
+The highly unlikely theory that William's killing was premeditated by a cult related to witchcraft has also emerged.
 Another improbable theory states that the killing was organised by the future Louis VI.